USS O'KANE DDG 77

 April 4, USS O'Kane moored at Berth 9 in Port of Mormugao for a three-day visit to Goa, India.

 April 12, The guided-missile destroyer recently moored at Khalifa Bin Salman Port (KBSP), Bahrain, for inchop brief and turnover with the USS Carney (DDG 64).
-Inport Bahrain again in mid-May.
+Inport Bahrain again in mid-May; Moored at KBSP for upkeep from June 14-21.

 November 8, The O'Kane anchored in Makham Bay for a liberty port visit to Phuket, Thailand.